-Fat Bikes get their own category because, while they kinda’ are Mountain Bikes, Fat Biking, particularly in the snow, is its own thing entirely.
+While fat bikes are kinda’ mountain bikes, riding a fat biking, particularly in the snow, is its own thing entirely.
 Knowing what to expect can make the difference between loving it, and loathing it.
 So here are a few fundamentals about Fat Biking to help you get started on the right pedal stroke.
 (See what we did there?
 Right foot, right pedal stroke.)

 Dogs Love Fat Bikes

 Second, it’s not hot and there is a plethora of water for them to “eat.”
-With mountain biking there are many times when the pooch stays home because it’s simply too hot outside, or the distance and the pace is simply inappropriate for a dog.
+With mountain biking, there are many times when the pooch stays home because it’s simply too hot outside, or the distance and/or the pace is simply inappropriate for a dog.
 However, when Fat Biking, it’s rare that the dog stays home.

 Fat Biking is not mountain biking.
 Try to think in terms of hours instead of distance.